 Our name is unique.
 Aperio (pronounced uh-pair-e-o) is a Latin word meaning “to uncover”.
 We believe that's what we help our clients do: to discover their hidden potential through web and mobile apps.
 The New part emphasizes the ever-changing nature of our industry – by reminding ourselves daily of the constant evolution of the web and mobile platforms, we commit ourselves to constantly challenge and expand what we know.

-Today, seven years after our founding, the company focuses on building high-quality applications for web and mobile devices.
+Today, eleven years after our founding, the company focuses on building high-quality applications for web and mobile devices.
 We've worked with a broad cross-section of clients — from large institutions to scrappy start-ups — in industries far and wide.
 Our primary experience, however, is in education — particularly institutions of higher learning — and in medical, health, and wellness related fields.

 We are an agile but disciplined team that sweats the details and takes pride in our craftsmanship.
 We practice an intense, constant collaboration both internally and externally, and utilize modern development methodologies.
 This allows us to continually refine and iterate on the product, fully realizing our development goals.